ctwoolsey/ember-paper-react/README.md

 The radio component also adds the attribute `@onDisplayed`.
 If used, the function passed to it will be called when the content has been displayed.
 This may be called more than once due to the nature of some components or the way React re-renders.

+The checkbox component also adds the attribute `@nativeOnChange`.
+If set to true, the `@onChange` callback will return the native `event` object.
+The checked state can be found out `event.target.checked`.
+If not set, or set to false, the `@onChange` callback will return the checked state.

 ## Chip
 ***
 [Explore React Material-UI Chips docs](https://mui.com/components/chips/)